Optimal corrector estimates on percolation clusters: Preliminaries

 \subsubsection{A general scheme for partition of good cubes}

 The construction of the partition is accomplished by a stopping time argument reminiscent of a Calder\'on-Zygmund-type decomposition.
 We are given a notion of ``good cube" represented by an $\F$-measurable function which maps $\Omega$ into the set of all subsets of $\T$.
-In order words, for each $\a\in\Omega$, we are given a subcollection $\mathcal{G}(\a) \subseteq \T$ of triadic cubes.
+In order words, for each environment $\a\in\Omega$, we are given a subcollection $\mathcal{G}(\a) \subseteq \T$ of triadic cubes.
 We think of $\cu\in\T$ as being a good cube if $\cu\in\mathcal{G}(\a)$.
-As usual, we typically drop the dependence on~$\a$ and just write $\mathcal{G}$.
+We frequently drop the dependence in~$\a$ and write $\mathcal{G}$ instead of $\mathcal{G}(\a)$.

-\begin{proposition}[Proposition 2.1 of~\cite{AD2}] Let $\G \subseteq \T$ be a random collection of triadic cubes, as above.
-Suppose that $\G$ satisfies, for every $\cu = z + \cu_n \in \T$,
+\begin{proposition}[Partition of good cubes, Proposition 2.1 of~\cite{AD2}] Let $\G \subseteq \T$ be a random collection of triadic cubes, as above.
+Suppose that there exist constants $K,s>0$ such that